Havvy/MediaWikiApi/readme.md

 At some point, the wrapper will be event driven instead of futures driven.
 The events will pass the same information as the callbacks already present.

+If you do queries that are passed the results limit, you'll have to configure the continuations yourself.
+This might be handled by the library automatically in the future.